oldweb-today/netcapsule/README.md

 ### LICENSE

-This software is released under the (MPL 2.0)[http://www.mozilla.org/MPL/2.0/], Copyright Ilya Kreymer.
+This software is released under the [MPL 2.0](http://www.mozilla.org/MPL/2.0/)

-with the exception of the `app/static/include/*.js` which are part of the [noVNC](https://github.com/kanaka/noVNC) project, licensed under (MPL 2.0)[http://www.mozilla.org/MPL/2.0/]
+with portions under the `./app/static/include/*.js` which are part of the [noVNC](https://github.com/kanaka/noVNC) project, also licensed under [MPL 2.0](http://www.mozilla.org/MPL/2.0/).
+See LICENSE.text for details.